dianarrmiranda/1_Project_SIO/README.md

 The project comprises two versions:

-- **app**: This version contains hidden vulnerabilities that may not be easily detectable by casual users due to coding errors and improper practices, posing a risk to the overall app's security.
+- **app**: This version contains hidden vulnerabilities that may not be easily detectable by casual users due to coding errors and improper practices, posing a risk to the overall app's security and user privacy.
 - **app_sec**: The secure version, where identified vulnerabilities have been corrected, and the overall app security is enhanced.